 It seeks to provide a platform for the Sector that will foster collaboration, provide insights and encourage collective action.

-The Giving Ireland Report 2020 provides an analysis of how the Irish not-for-profit sector was funded in 2018.
+The Giving Ireland Report 2021 provides an analysis of how the Irish nonprofit sector was funded in 2019.
 This is in response to an ongoing need for objective information on fundraising in Ireland.
-Formerly known as the annual ‘Irish Not-for-Profit Sector: Fundraising Performance Report,’ published by 2into3, this year marks the report’s 10th anniversary.
+Formerly known as the annual ‘Irish Not-for-Profit Sector: Fundraising Performance Report,’ published by 2into3, this year marks the report’s 11th anniversary.

 Giving Ireland’s objective is to provide insights into charitable giving in Ireland and support informed decision-making.
 The Report is intended to stimulate dialogue while encouraging more detailed and transparent reporting of fundraising data.

 2into3 and Philanthropy Ireland came together to publish this report.

 The research team at 2into3 are the authors of the report with contributions from Philanthropy Ireland.